dontpanic92/feca/xcdt/README.md

 }
 ```

-Call to `layout` will be dispatched to the correct impelementation, according to what the concrete data type is.
+Any call to `layout` will be dispatched to the correct implementation, according to what the concrete data type is.